You want smart political talk without the meltdowns?

 This is a serious issue.

-This is as if a an enemy of ours dropped a bomb on East Palestine and it was a chemical attack.
+This is as if an enemy of ours dropped a bomb on East Palestine and it was a chemical attack.

 Same thing.

-And we're doing what are we doing, the three monkeys, eyes closed, ears closed, mouth closed.
+And we're doing what are we doing?

-So I mean, how will we know when it's safe for the people to move back there?
+So, I mean, how will we know when it's safe for the people to move back there?

-You this is a long, it's a short-term and long-term impact.
+This is a long, it's a short-term and long-term impact.

-So the answer to your question is How would you handle this if a dirty bomb was dropped there?
+So the answer to your question is, how would you handle this if a dirty bomb was dropped there?

 Right?